-- Do not park in zones designated for drop off and pick up
+- Do not park in zones that are designated for busses or drop off and pick up

 - Stay in your car - your student will come to you

-- Do not cut in front of cars if there is a gap, please go to the end of the line using 200 South
+- If there is a gap in the line, still go to the end of the line using 200 South

-- Prevent gaps in car line to increase efficiency
+- Be aware of the car line to prevent gaps and increase efficiency